-On August 23, 2007, the Company's shareholders approved the issuance of 1,700,000 common shares to certain officers of the Company for services rendered in connection with performance achievements.
-These shares will be held in escrow and released over an 18-month period.
-The officers have agreed to cancel the 1,700,000 common shares subject to the original performance agreement, discussed above.
+At December 31, 2007, 1,700,000 common shares were held in escrow ("Escrow Shares") by the Company's transfer agent, subject to a performance agreement.
+On August 23, 2007, the Company's shareholders approved the issuance of 1,700,000 common shares ("Bonus Shares") to certain officers of the Company for services rendered in connection with performance achievements.
+The Bonus Shares will be issued subject to an escrow agreement and released over an 18-month period beginning January 2008.
+The officers have agreed to cancel the 1,700,000 Escrow Shares subject to the original performance agreement in conjunction with the issuance of the Bonus Shares.
+During January 2008, the Bonus Shares were issued pursuant to the escrow agreement as follows: 425,000 shares issued immediately and 1,275,000 shares to be released over the next 18 months.
+In conjunction with the Bonus Shares issuance, the 1,700,000 Escrow Shares were cancelled during January 2008.

 In addition, on October 31, 2007, the Company announced that its common shares were approved for listing on the TSX.
-In connection with this listing, the 6,426,000 shares subject to escrow, as discussed above, were converted from a time-release period over three years to a time-release period over 18 months.
-As a result, all of the 6,426,000 shares are eligible for immediate release as of November 12, 2007.
+In connection with this listing, the 6,426,000 shares outstanding subject to time-release agreements were converted from a time release period over three years to a time release period over 18 months.
+As a result, all of the 6,426,000 shares were eligible for immediate release as of November 12, 2007 and were subsequently released from escrow.
+These shares are held by four directors of the Company and were issued pursuant to the Company's acquisition of Denver Uranium.